Goran Kostić

-Goran Kostić (Горан Костић, born 18 November 1971) is a Serbian actor based in the United Kingdom.
+Goran Kostić (Горан Костић, born 18 November 1971) is a Bosnian actor based in the United Kingdom.
 He has appeared in supporting roles in a number of Hollywood films.

 Early life

 Kostić was born on 18 November 1971 to an ethnic Serb family in Sarajevo, Socialist Republic of Bosnia and Herzegovina, Yugoslavia.

 Career

 He is an actor and producer, known for roles in Taken (2008), and Hannibal Rising (2007).

 In 2007, he played the Polish builder Erek in the BBC soap opera EastEnders.
 He appears as Pavel, a Russian PhD student moonlighting as the campus security officer in New Tricks Series 7, episode 2, "It Smells of Books".

 He appeared in Angelina Jolie's 2011 film In the Land of Blood and Honey about the Bosnian war where he plays Danijel, a Serb policeman, with co-star, Zana Marjanović.
 The film was Jolie's directorial debut.